Plumbing Drain Slope Requirements: Code Standards & Installation Guide

 What is the standard drain pipe slope for residential plumbing?

-The standard minimum slope for most residential drain pipes (1.5" to 4" in diameter) is ¼ inch per foot, as specified in IPC Table 704.1.
+The standard minimum slope for most residential drain pipes (1.5" to 4" in diameter) is ¼ inch per foot, as specified in IPC Table 704.1 (unchanged in the 2024 edition still in effect in 2026).
 This means for every foot of horizontal pipe run, the pipe should drop ¼ inch.
-This pitch is sufficient to keep water and waste moving together at a self-cleaning velocity without being so steep that liquids race ahead of solids.
+This pitch keeps water and waste moving together at a self-cleaning velocity without being so steep that liquids race ahead of solids.

 Can a drain pipe have too much slope?